 If your company operates out of more than one site and intends to have multiple sites under the same certificate, the auditor will visit the central office, all operation sites that are processing and/or packing, and a sample of warehouse and consumer-facing sites.
-The auditor will calculate the number of sites to audit as required by the Standard.
+The auditor will calculate the number of sites to audit.